dotnet-websharper/docs/v4.1/csharp/ui.md

 * The `ws-template` attribute declares that its element is a template whose name is the value of this attribute.
 * The `ws-children-template` attribute declares that the children of its element is a template whose name is the value of this attribute.

-Inner templates are available in F# as a nested class under the main provided type.
+Inner templates are available in C# as a nested class under the main provided type.

 ```csharp
 // mytemplate.html: